-Interest rates
+Interest Rates

-BC-4.2.8 The interest rates on Certificates of Deposit may be freely agreed between banks and their counterparties at the time of issue.

-- Interest may be payable by agreement at a fixed or floating rate.
-In the case of a floating interest rate, the formula for revising the rate must be specified at the time of issue. - BC-4.2.10 Interest may be payable at maturity or on earlier dates specified at the time of issue. - As an alternative to paying interest, Certificates of Deposit may be issued (like Treasury bills) at a discount to their face value (the repayment amount). - Interest and discounted values should be calculated on the basis of a 360 day year.
+- The interest rates on Certificates of Deposit may be freely agreed between banks and their counterparties at the time of issue. - Interest may be payable by agreement at a fixed or floating rate.
+In the case of a floating interest rate, the formula for revising the rate must be specified at the time of issue. - Interest may be payable at maturity or on earlier dates specified at the time of issue. - As an alternative to paying interest, Certificates of Deposit may be issued (like Treasury bills) at a discount to their face value (the repayment amount). - Interest and discounted values should be calculated on the basis of a 360 day year.